smakesoska1/Application_for_Kindergarden/README.md

 - overview of the children of designated parent
 - overview of the children of designated teacher
 - overview of all child's current informations

+You can run this app by writing in terminal following commands: mvn clean install mvn clean javafx:run